 Primarily sedentary, able to sit for long periods of time with ability to travel within and outside the facility.

-Ability to speak, see and hear other personnel and/or objects.
+Ability to speak and hear other personnel and/or objects.
 Ability to communicate both in verbal and written form.
 Ability to travel within the facility.
 Capable of using a telephone and computer keyboard.
 Ability to lift up to 10 lbs.

 American Specialty Health is an Equal Opportunity/Affirmative Action Employer.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex including sexual orientation and gender identity, national origin, disability, protected Veteran Status, or any other characteristic protected by applicable federal, state, or local law.